gto76/python-cheatsheet/README.md

 ### Collection
 * **Only required methods are iter() and len().
 Len() should return the number of items.**
 * **This cheatsheet actually means `'<iterable>'` when it uses `'<collection>'`.**
 * **I chose not to use the name 'iterable' because it sounds scarier and more vague than 'collection'.
-The only drawback of this decision is that a reader could think a certain function doesn't accept iterators when it does, since iterators are the only built-in objects that are iterable but are not collections.**
+The only drawback of this decision is that the reader could think a certain function doesn't accept iterators when it does, since iterators are the only built-in objects that are iterable but are not collections.**
 ```python
 class MyCollection:
     def __init__(self, a):